GSA/digitalgov.gov/content/posts/2015-03-24-usability-design-for-kids-things-federal-workers-should-know.md

 The first major project I was involved with was really enlightening (and I should have seen this coming, in retrospect): the content was more or less dictated to the users by college professors (!), which is fine if you are in grad school, but not if you are in middle school.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-andrea-and-girl-at-kids.gov-hallway-usability-test.jpg" alt="Teen participant at the kids.gov usability test" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-andrea-and-girl-at-kids.gov-hallway-usability-test.jpg" alt="Teen participant at the kids.gov usability test" %}

 &nbsp;